50 Healthiest College Towns

 46. Eugene, Oregon

-University of Oregon, Lane Community College, Northwest Christian University, Oregon State University, Western Oregon University, Line-Benton Community College, Willamette University
+University of Oregon, Lane Community College, Bushnell University, Oregon State University, Western Oregon University, Line-Benton Community College, Willamette University

 Situated in Willamette Valley, Eugene is Oregon’s second largest city.
 The area is the agricultural center of the state, and the prevalence of family produce farms may be why a high percentage of Eugene residents reach recommended fruit and vegetable consumption.
 Other area farms house vineyards that bottle award-winning pinot noir.
 Eugene has a higher percentage of active residents than almost every MSA in the country, at 85.7%.
 The city offers riverfront parks and many trails for cycling, hiking, running, and mountain biking.
 Not far away explore the scenic Oregon coast for water sports or the Cascade Mountains for plenty of winter fun in the snow.
 Staying so active and eating local produce seems to pay off for Eugene, with a respectably high 37.6% of residents in a normal weight range.